AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 **Process Cybersecurity**

 A process in cybersecurity is a routine, repeatable set of steps an organization uses to prevent, detect, and respond to digital threats.
-The 5 key steps of cyber security—based on the widely recognized NIST Cybersecurity Framework lifecycle—are Identify, Protect, Detect, Respond, and Recover (Sneha, 2025)
+The 5 key steps of cyber security—based on the widely recognized NIST Cybersecurity Framework lifecycle—are Identify, Protect, Detect, Respond, and Recover.

-**Type:** Australian Government Cybersecurity Report (2026)
+**Type:** Australian Government Cybersecurity Report (2025)

-**Source:** Australian Signals Directorate (ASD) (2026), *The Commonwealth Cyber Security Posture in 2025*, Australian Government.
+**Source:** Australian Signals Directorate (ASD) (2025), *The Commonwealth Cyber Security Posture in 2025*, Australian Government.

 **Link:** https://www.cyber.gov.au/about-us/view-all-content/reports-and-statistics/the-commonwealth-cyber-security-posture-in-2025